Hand-off

-In American football, a handoff is the act of handing the ball directly from one player to another, i. e. without it leaving the first player's hands.
+In gridiron football, a handoff is the act of handing the ball directly from one player to another, i. e. without it leaving the first player's hands.
 Most rushing plays on offense begin with a handoff from the quarterback to another running back.
 The biggest risk with any hand-off is the chance of fumble on the exchange.
 A hand-off can occur in any direction.
 It is sometimes called a "switch" in touch football, and alternately spelled without the hyphen; i.e., "handoff".